brodycj/java-node/README.md

 I may offer this work under other licensing terms in the future.

 NOTE: This project is under development and should be considered experimental.
-API is subject to change and some optimizations are expected to be needed.
+API is subject to change and some optimizations are expected to be required.

 Highlights:
 - Java-driven startup